w3c/did-extensions/README.md

 your submission will not be reviewed.
 Common reasons for failed validation includes invalidly formatted JSON files and missing mandatory fields.
 There will be a checklist that you are expected to complete and attest to its accuracy.
+The maintainers of this repository, who are all volunteers, can then take up to 30 days to process your request.

 ## Adding Anything Else to this Registry